 (b) a policy of insurance providing either of those forms of cover,

-and where an employer has more than one employer’s policy, as so defined, the expression “the employer’s policy” extends to all such policies;
+and where an employer has more than one employer’s policy, as so defined, the expression the employer’s policy extends to all such policies;

-“Fund” means Employers’ Indemnity Supplementation Fund established under section 5(1);
+Fund means Employers’ Indemnity Supplementation Fund established under section 5(1);

-“Insurance Commission” means the body continued as the Insurance Commission of Western Australia under the Insurance Commission of Western Australia Act 1986;
+Insurance Commission means the body continued as the Insurance Commission of Western Australia under the Insurance Commission of Western Australia Act 1986;

-“insurer” means incorporated insurance office approved under section 161 of the Workers’ Compensation and Injury Management Act 1981;
+insurer means incorporated insurance office approved under section 161 of the Workers’ Compensation and Injury Management Act 1981;

-“liquidator”, in relation to an insurer, includes official manager, receiver or receiver and manager;
+liquidator, in relation to an insurer, includes official manager, receiver or receiver and manager;

-“self-insurer” means employer whom, or employer belonging to a group of employers which, the Governor exempts under section 164 of the Workers’ Compensation and Injury Management Act 1981from the obligation to insure pursuant to that Act except for the obligation to insure against liability to pay compensation for any industrial disease of the kinds referred to in section 151(a)(iii) of that Act;
+self-insurer means employer whom, or employer belonging to a group of employers which, the Governor exempts under section 164 of the Workers’ Compensation and Injury Management Act 1981 from the obligation to insure pursuant to that Act except for the obligation to insure against liability to pay compensation for any industrial disease of the kinds referred to in section 151(a)(iii) of that Act;

-“surcharge period” means a period the commencement and expiry times of which are prescribed by the regulations;
+surcharge period means a period the commencement and expiry times of which are prescribed by the regulations;

-“the appropriate surcharge” has the meaning given by section 14(2);
+the appropriate surcharge has the meaning given by section 14(2);

-“Treasurer” means Treasurer of the State;
+Treasurer means Treasurer of the State;

-“WorkCover WA” means the WorkCover Western Australia Authority referred to in the Workers’ Compensation and Injury Management Act 1981 section 94.
+WorkCover WA means the WorkCover Western Australia Authority referred to in the Workers’ Compensation and Injury Management Act 1981 section 94.

 [Section 3 amended by No. 26 of 1981 s.
 3 (as amended by No. 88 of 1981 s.
 3); No. 49 of 1982 s.
 4; No. 51 of 1986 s.
 46(2); No. 86 of 1986 s.
 3; No. 1 of 1993 s.
 4 and 13; No. 45 of 1996 s.
 38; No. 2 of 2001 s.
 4; No. 20 of 2003 s.
 21; No. 42 of 2004 s.
 159(2) and 174.]